What is Embeda and how is it used?

 Life-threatening Respiratory Depression

-Accidental ingestion of EMBEDA, especially in children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].
+Accidental ingestion of even one dose of EMBEDA, especially by children, can result in a fatal overdose of morphine [see WARNINGS AND PRECAUTIONS].

 Interaction with Alcohol